 The surname Holfarte was first found in West Somerset in the hundred of Whitley at Holford, a village and civil parish that dates back to the Domesday Book of 1086 where it was listed as Holeforde.
 The place name literally meant "hollow ford, ford in a hollow," from the Old English words hol + ford.
 The River Holford which runs through the village flows to the sea at Kilve.

 Early History of the Holfarte family

-Another 183 words (13 lines of text) covering the years 1717, 1541 and 1588 are included under the topic Early Holfarte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holfarte research.
+Another 202 words (14 lines of text) covering the years 1587, 1717, 1541 and 1588 are included under the topic Early Holfarte History in all our PDF Extended History products and printed products wherever possible.

 Holfarte Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Holfarte include Holford, Holfords and others.

 Early Notables of the Holfarte family (pre 1700)

 Notables of this surname at this time include: Lady Elizabeth Holford, who in 1717, gave £500 in support of a school in Stanton St. John in Oxfordshire.
 Blessed Thomas...